 Bankside is closed to students on Thursdays and throughout the Christmas break (when the building is used to run events).

-Students are able to access Mermaid Court (library and personal studio spaces) during holidays & reading weeks (except during the Christmas shutdown and the summer break) during normal office hours (9-5).
+Students are able to access Mermaid Court (library) during holidays & reading weeks (except during the Christmas shutdown and the summer break) during normal office hours (9-5).